LicenseRocks/rockskit/README.md

 ## Customizations ✍️

-We have a pre-defined theme object in Rockskit, which is based on License Rocks design system.
-It has pre-defined colors, fonts, font sizes etc, and can be overriden in any project which RocksKit is used.
+We have a pre-defined theme object in Rockskit, which is based on the License Rocks design system.
+It has pre-defined colors, fonts, font sizes, etc; and can be overriden in any project which RocksKit is used.
 We can replace colors and fonts easily just by modifying this object and no other pain.

 ## How to go through process of builiding and packaging RocksKit? 🧑🏻‍💻